 Jackson Middle School CIP committee works diligently to ensure that all parent materials and training is closely aligned with our schools identified goals.
 Our school website has updated information for parents to view at any time.
-Parents can view progress and communicate by email or in person.
-In addition, JMS has a Facebook page with updated information and pictures.
+Parents can view progress on PowerSchool.
+In addition, JMS has a Facebook page with updated information, assignments, and pictures.